Aranda, Australian Capital Territory: Community activity

-Political representation
+Governance

 For the purposes of Australian federal elections for the House of Representatives, Aranda is in the Division of Canberra.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Aranda is in the Ginninderra electorate.

 Geology

 Aranda is built on top of rocks from the Pittman Formation.
 These are from the upper Ordovician Age.
 Mostly the rocks are greywacke formed on a continental slope, but also have bands of the Acton Shale Member, a grey to black laminated shale.
 The Acton Shale contains graptolites.
 The Deakin Fault cuts through the south west of the Aranda Bushland.
 South west of the fault is Silurian age Mount Painter Volcanics tuff and ashstone.